sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 <figcaption markdown>The ESP32 firmware debug menu.</figcaption>
 </figure>

 The debug options are what we use at SparkFun to check that the firmware is running correctly.
-You should not need change any of the options, except perhaps option 8 ** Print conditions**.
+You should not need change any of the options, except perhaps option 8 **Print conditions**.
 This option controls the periodic CSV messages seen in the console when the menu is closed.
 The format can be changed to human-readable text, or the messages can be disabled if desired.

+### Print Conditions (Periodic messages)

-The format of the CSV data is:
+The format of the **Print conditions** CSV data is:

 **YYYY/MM/DD,HH:MM:SS,Epoch,Lat,Lon,Alt,TimeSys,Error,Fine,PPS,Bias,Source,TCXO,Pk,Ik**